 Questions to Ask Yourself Before Switching Financial Advisers

 Not every investor and adviser will be the perfect match, and there may come a time when you need to find someone else.
 Before you break it off with your adviser, take some time to ask yourself honest questions.

 Can I Manage My Investments on My Own?

-A lot of people don’t need an advisor and can manage their investments on their own, especially if they go into passive investments that don’t require any checking in.
+A lot of people don’t need an adviser and can manage their investments on their own, especially if they go into passive investments that require less checking in.

-Am I Happy with the Performance of my Advisor?
+Am I Happy with the Performance of my Adviser?

-You need to be honest with yourself about why you’re even considering switching advisors.
-Maybe you need more communication or advisement.
+You need to be honest with yourself about why you’re considering switching advisers.
+Maybe you need more communication or advice.
 Have you tried addressing these problems head-on?
-Sometimes issues are worth fixing, but if your performance isn’t meeting your expectations and it’s costing you a lot of money, it may be time to move on.
+Sometimes issues are worth fixing, but if your performance isn’t meeting your expectations and it’s costing you money, it may be time to move on.

-At the end of the day, you need to be comfortable with your financial advisor and genuinely trust them.
-They need to almost feel like a trusted friend that you can turn to when you have a question and know you can be honest with them.
-Investing your money through an advisor is a delicate balance between using your head and understanding your gut.
+At the end of the day, you need to be comfortable with your financial adviser and genuinely trust them.
+They should feel like a trusted friend that you can turn to when you have a question and know you can be honest with them.
+Investing your money through an adviser is a delicate balance between using your head and understanding your gut.